-Depends on the park, your itinerary, and how many ‘concessions’ you take advantage of (concessions are vendors of food, drinks, lodging, and other commercial endeavors).
-But good news for 2016 visitors!
+Depends on the park, your itinerary, and how many ‘concessions’ you take advantage of (concessions are vendors of food, drinks, lodging, and other commercial endeavours).
+But the good news for 2016 visitors!
 There are 16 fee-free entry days this year, including the centennial weekend (August 25-28).
-As well this year, fourth graders visit for free – and travel for free on any Austin Adventures national park trip!
+As well this year, fourth-graders visit for free – and travel for free on any Austin Adventures national park trip!

 2. Are national parks the greatest treasure of the United States?